goangit/FrasteR/README.md

 * `make clean`: restores the file tree to a state suitable for `R CMD check`.

-It is possible that the makefile will be extended to include a target which appropriately purge/rename the src tree to facilitate new project development.
+It is possible that the makefile will be extended to include a target which will appropriately purge/rename the src tree to facilitate new project development.

 [Fortran Best Practices](www.fortran90.org/src/best-practices.html) is a useful resource.